-The experimental set-up, collection of data, and analysis of the collected data are non-trivial.
-Even if the x-ray pulse is short enough in duration and intense enough to produce the desired scattering pattern, other technological issues are noteworthy and critical to the success of the experiment, including arranging temporal and spatial overlap of very short pulses and single particles, the orientation of the particles in the x-ray beam, and the best x-ray data collection strategy.
-Complicating matters, many frames of valid scattering data are needed to reconstruct the original particle because much of the scattering pattern, particularly in important high-q (large scattering angle) regions, will be extremely low flux.
+The experimental setup, collection of data, and analysis of the collected data are nontrivial.
+Even if the X-ray pulse is short enough in duration and intense enough to produce the desired scattering pattern, other technological issues are noteworthy and critical to the success of the experiment, including arranging temporal and spatial overlap of very short pulses and single particles, the orientation of the particles in the X-ray beam, and the best X-ray data collection strategy.
+Complicating matters, many frames of valid scattering data from identical particles are needed for reconstruction because much of the scattering pattern, particularly in important high-q (large scattering angle) regions, will be extremely low flux.
 For the experiment being considered, the expected flux in these regions is less than one photon per pixel.
-Another difficulty is that in most single particle scattering schemes, the orientation of the particle is not determined and the scattering patterns must be classified after the fact based on similarities of the scattering patterns themselves.
+Another difficulty is that in most single particle scattering schemes, the orientation of the particle is not determined and the scattering patterns must be classified after the fact based on similarities of the Poisson noise-limited scattering patterns themselves.

-The pixel array detector presented here is one answer to the technological question of how to collect the scattering patterns for the coherent x-ray imaging (CXI) of single particles at the Linac Coherent Light Source (LCLS) XFEL.
+The pixel array detector presented here is an answer to the technological question of how to collect the scattering patterns for the coherent X-ray imaging (CXI) of single particles at the Linac Coherent Light Source (LCLS) XFEL.
 Many of the detector characteristics are tailored specifically for the demands of the experiment, some of which are mentioned above.
-Specific technical requirements include the ability to distinguish whether or not single x-ray photons have been detected in any given pixel while maintaining the ability to detect thousands (>2500) of x-rays per pixel in other parts of the scattering pattern.
+Specific technical requirements include the ability to distinguish whether or not single X-ray photons have been detected in any given pixel, while maintaining the ability to detect thousands (> 2500) of X-rays per pixel in other parts of the scattering pattern.
 This is particularly notable since for a pulse that approaches 10 fs in length, the instantaneous count rate for some pixels will be greater than 10^{17} photons per second.
 This count rate alone excludes the possibility of using a photon counting detector.
 Another notable technical requirement, related to the ability to distinguish single photons, is a pixel-limited point spread function.
 In addition, the detector must be able to sustain a continuous frame-rate of 120 Hz.
-This follows from the operating procedures planned for the LCLS, and the high number of frames required for reconstructing the electron density from the diffuse x-ray scattering patterns produced by coherent x-ray imaging of noncrystalline samples.
+This follows from the operating procedures planned for the LCLS, and the high number of frames required for reconstructing the electron density from the diffuse X-ray scattering patterns produced by coherent X-ray imaging of noncrystalline samples.